What is Soul History? How Soul History and Soul Intentions create your Soul Trajectory

-At the simplest level, soul history refers to what you have been up to in each of your incarnations.
-At a more complex level, soul history also includes your role within the groups your soul has associated with over its many incarnations.
-These groups, or communities, are formed around intentions for a specific vision that require everyone’s cooperation.
-Soul groups themselves create trajectories, and over time you will move easily between several groups, learning from the primary focus of each one.
-Some groups focus on breaking down what no longer serves; others have agreed to protect and preserve the culture, and still others build bridges that connect cultures to each other.
-These are just some of the foci that groups can rally behind; there are more.
+Some groups focus on breaking down what no longer serves; others have agreed to create what sustains all, and yet others will preserve and protect what sustains all; others build bridges that connect cultures to each other.
+These are just some of the foci that groups rally behind; there are many more.
 Over time, soul group intentions (or their failed expressions) make their mark in history, and where they have failed, much work and attention is required to repair, reinvigorate, or even create new forms that will support the original intentions.
 These experiences inform and define your own trajectory.

 A trajectory is the arc described by the progress of your soul as it creates, with each incarnation, its unique history across time and space.
 Your trajectory is characterized by how you have lived your life.
 If we were to assign a thick ribbon of light to a life well lived and a thinner ribbon to a life handled less well, a soul trajectory could show increasingly thick ribbons connected to thinner ribbons and then again to thicker ribbons, as it etches its record through time.
 Or, we could graph a trajectory using a 100-point system with the highest points given to lives well lived and fewer points for lives handled less well.
 The graphed trajectory for a life that went back and forth could show some dramatic rises and dips.
 We can do well in some lives and then find ourselves taking the proverbial two steps back in subsequent lives.

-Of course, one could reasonably argue that if one does well in a life, overcoming obstacles of desire for revenge, for example, and generally rising above fear, the trajectory should improve, arcing higher with each life.
+Of course, one could reasonably argue that if one does well in a life, overcoming desires for revenge, for example, and generally rising above most fears, the trajectory should improve, arcing higher with each life.
 In lives where the heart expanded with unconditional love and a person’s actions were informed by that expansion, the graph would spike.
 Or, using the ribbon of light analogy, the ribbons would increase markedly in thickness.
 It is true that some life circumstances will be far more challenging and require more “light” to manage, but over time your soul’s trajectory will reveal its unique pattern.

 One soul’s history and how that history demonstrates how a soul might seek to express its intentions